by Kim MacKenzie, Owner of Fitness with Kim

 Primary Muscular Focus: External Obliques, Internal Obliques, Core, Intercostals, Shoulder Stabilizers, Spinal Extensors, Psoas, Multifidus Muscles

-- Press your bottom leg into the floor and reach your top arm overhead while reaching the top leg long to stretch your entire side body.
-Your bottom arm can relax and dangle, if comfortable.
+- Reach your top arm overhead while reaching the top leg long to stretch your entire side body.

 - Hold for at least 10 long breaths, focusing on “puffing up” the top side of your ribcage to deepen the side stretch.